Why Companies Need to Enter New Markets

 Identify a compelling need that your product can solve in that market.
-This is the most crucial and most difficult step for many companies, and perhaps why their new market entry efforts don’t produce the desired results.
+This is the most crucial and most difficult step for many companies, which could explain why their new market entry efforts don’t produce the desired results.

 Definition: A compelling need is a problem that customers cannot live with any longer than they absolutely have to.

-If you have identified a compelling need, then customers with such a need will jump at the chance to try out and purchase your solution.
-Otherwise, they may try it out, but will think too long and hard about spending the money, if at all—it just is not compelling enough.
+If you have identified a compelling need, customers with such a need will jump at the chance to try out and purchase your solution.
+If the need is not compelling enough, they may still try it but will think too long and hard about spending the money, if at all.

 Lack of compelling need makes market entries a very prolonged and expensive exercise in futility.
 If you cannot identify a compelling need, it is better to wait until you find one before entering a new market.

 2. Target Segment

 Very few products solve compelling needs across a wide range of customers.
 Such “Killer Apps” are few and far between.